Business, Marketing and Information Technology

 Business and Marketing Education prepares students for postsecondary success, careers in business, economically literate citizenship, and life-long learning.
 Students gain access to business knowledge, technology skills, and the career advancement skills necessary to participate as productive workers and citizens in a global society.

-But success in the 21st century requires more than content mastery.
-Business Education students develop skills including critical thinking, decision-making, human relations, self-management, teamwork, leadership, interpersonal relationships, value and dignity of work, and consideration of ethical issues.
+Business education programs play a prominent role in developing the knowledge, skills, and attitudes necessary for career and college readiness—preparing students for the workforce and/or college.
+Success in the 21st century requires more than content mastery.
+Business, Marketing, and Information Technology students develop skills including critical thinking, decision-making, human relations, self-management, teamwork, leadership, interpersonal relationships, value and dignity of work, and consideration of ethical issues.

 Instruction is delivered in several ways including: